Marcos-C7/cryptool/README.md

 hash = ct.getHash("text string")
 ```

-We can create a credentials card based on a password that contains a salt and a key.
+We can create a credentials card based on a password, that contains a salt and a key.
 We can chose the size in bytes of the generated key.
 If no size is given then the size
 will be `ct.key_length`.
 A salt of size `ct.key_length` can be given or it will be
 ramdomly generated.